Head and Neck Cancers

 How common are head and neck cancers?

-Researchers estimated that more than 65,000 men and women in this country would be diagnosed with head and neck cancers in 2017 (29).
+Researchers estimated that more than 68,000 men and women in the United States would be diagnosed with head and neck cancers in 2021 (31).
+Most will be diagnosed with mouth, throat, or voice box cancer.
+Paranasal sinus and nasal cavity cancer and salivary gland cancer are much less common.

 How can I reduce my risk of developing head and neck cancers?